 There is a whole range of other reasons people take MSM.
 This includes obesity and liver problems, high blood pressure, high cholesterol, gum disease, snoring, infections, lung problems, Alzheimer's, HIV, and cancer.

-The evidence to support taking MSM for most of these is lacking.
+The evidence to support taking MSM for these is lacking.

 However, there is evidence that MSM in combination with other supplements may help a bit with the pain and swelling of knee osteoarthritis.
 Also, early animal research shows some promise for decreasing joint degeneration.

 Limited small studies also show that MSM may help with exercise recovery.
 But researchers have more work to do to confirm this.

-MSM has shown some effectiveness for treating allergies, repetitive stress injuries, certain bladder disorders like intestinal cystitis, and wounds, but more research is needed before it can be recommended for any of these conditions.
+MSM has shown some effectiveness for treating allergies, repetitive stress injuries, certain bladder disorders like interstitial cystitis, and wounds, but more research is needed before it can be recommended for any of these conditions.

-People usually take from 500 milligrams of MSM three times daily to 3 grams twice daily for osteoarthritis.
+People have tried taking from 500 milligrams of MSM twice daily to 3 grams once daily for osteoarthritis.
 However, optimal doses of MSM have not been set for any condition.
 And quality and active ingredients in supplements may vary widely from maker to maker.
 This makes it hard to set a standard dose.